 Invest in LED Lighting

 LED lighting is more expensive than other types of lighting, but you’ll get your return back compared to a fluorescent light bar or light strip.
-Unless you only plan to use the lighting one time, it’s best to spend the money and invest in quality lighting.
+Unless you only plan to use the lighting one time, it’s best to spend the money and invest in quality trade show booth lighting.
 LED lighting offers a long product life, saving you replacement costs and hassle.

 One of the most popular trends in trade show exhibit design is back-lighting.
 Exhibitors love this design trend because it’s easy, inexpensive and draws attention to graphics, logos and more.
 For example, you can choose a durable aluminum frame, push-fit graphics and LED edge lighting to share your brand message.